lunar-s/MemoMingle/README.md

 1. <Insert Some Task Here> In `reminder_controller.js`, worked on update function.
 2. <Insert Some Task Here> In `reminder_controller.js`, worked on delete function.
+3. Practiced using GitHub Repo in command prompt.

 #### Andrew Hsu